rsonare1704/SamplePortfolio/README.md

 # SamplePortfolio
-Second task of Web Development given by  Bharat Intern.
+First task of Web Development given by  Bharat Intern.